7 Ways to Stand Out as a STEM College Applicant

 Your experiences will allow admissions officers to gauge your level of commitment to STEM fields.
 This means being involved in STEM-related extracurriculars, for example, Science Olympiad, math clubs, biology clubs, etc. Remember, however, that lots of high schoolers join these activities so they are not unique in themselves when applying to the best STEM programs.
 You’ll need to do more - start your own mini lab, build a robot to support your community, find out exactly how safe your local river is for swimming.
 Thinking outside of the box is important for standing out in STEM.

 Don’t just join clubs; find meaningful ways to establish yourself as a leader.
 If your interest is too niche for the clubs in your high school, why not just start your own?
 Take your interest even further with hands-on research experience, STEM-related internships, and competitions.
-Some of the most prestigious STEM competitions are:
+Some of the most prestigious STEM competitions are listed below.

 - Intel International Science and Engineering Fair